1. Osome Blog UK

 Characteristics of a UK Offshore Company

-When setting up an offshore company and going through the incorporation process, the names of your company officers as well as director and shareholder information, will appear on public record.
+When setting up an offshore corporation and going through the incorporation process, the names of your company officers as well as director and shareholder information, will appear on public record.
 Once you’ve selected the type of company you want to set up offshore and chosen an approved name, it’s then on to the registration set up process and submission of relevant documentation.
-Let’s take a look at the features of a LTD offshore company opened in the UK to unpack these characteristics:
+Let’s take a look at the features of a LTD offshore firm opened in the UK to unpack these characteristics:

 Features of UK Offshore Company (Private Limited Company – Ltd):